 - Diagnose: You’ll use people data to drive important employee-oriented activities.

 Within each aptitude, you have four activities that fall into four categories: job, manager, team, and culture (see below).
-These categories are the drivers of engagement and performance.
+These categories are the tools for measuring employee disengagement vs. engagement.

 Talent optimization is how you level the playing field—it’s how you get a leg up on your competition.
 It combines a proven process and tools to ensure you’ll come out a winner.